 UK Immigration News

 Inheriting Responsibility of the Sponsor Management System (SMS)

 If you have recently been appointed a Human Resource Manager or you are inheriting responsibility of the immigration department of your firm, here are some useful tips to get you started on the Sponsor Management System (SMS).

 Many UK businesses and aspiring skilled migrants will be painfully aware of the ongoing oversubscription of the Tier 2 RCoS allocations Points Based System.
 It’s a reasonable assumption that this is a Brexit related phenomenon as more UK companies have identified non-European labour as a more secure source of recruitment.

 Tier 2 Restricted Certificate of Sponsorship Limit oversubscribed

-UK businesses sponsoring individuals from outside the EEA should be aware that the back log of Restricted Certificate of Sponsorship applications will start to ease after 6th July 2018.
+UK businesses sponsoring individuals from outside the EEA should be aware that the back log of Restricted Certificates of Sponsorship applications will start to ease after 6th July 2018.
 The Tier 2 Limit of 20,700 restricted certificates of sponsorship has been oversubscribed since December 2017 meaning there has been a huge back log of applications to filter through the Tier 2 Limits Team each month.
-Almost half of the annual allocation has been used by NHS professionals due to pressures and skills shortages, a direct result of health sector professionals leaving the UK.
+A third of the annual restricted certificate of sponsorship allocation has been used by NHS professionals due to pressures and skills shortages, a direct result of health sector professionals leaving the UK.

 There are a number of concerns with the UK Government’s apparent determination to maintain a tight grip on the inflow of skilled migrants.
 Muddling a vote for Brexit with a clamp down on skilled migrants is hampering the growth of the UK economy.
 Both public and private sector organisations have been severely disadvantaged over the past 6 months as the Home Office have been forced to favour crucial skills shortages to the utter detriment of all else.